day8/re-frame/README.md

 This handler function, `h`, takes two arguments:
   1. a `coeffects` map which holds the current state of the world (including app state),
-  2. the `event`.
+  2. the `event`

-It returns a map of `effects` - a description of how the world should change.
+It returns a map of `effects` - a description of how the world should be changed by the event.

 Here's a sketch (we are at 30,000 feet):
 ```clj